AxC1271/STM32-DevBoard/README.md

     <img width="800px" src="./Images/3DViewer.png" />
 </p>

 Here's the final 3D view of the STM32 microcontroller board.
-The final step is adding a silkscreen to the board
+The final step is adding a silkscreen to the board for final touches, and then sending the necessary files for the full PCB assembly.

 ## Physical Board / Functionality
 ---